-Every residential swimming pool that is filled or partially filled with water more than 400mm deep must have physical barriers that restrict access to the pool by unsupervised children under five years of age.
+Every residential pool filled or partially filled with water more than 400mm deep must have physical barriers that restrict access to the pool by unsupervised children under five years of age.
 The property owner and any tenants on a property where a residential pool is located are all responsible for ensuring these barriers remain compliant.

-If you have a residential pool, please ensure it is registered with the Council.
+If you have a residential pool or a small heated pool, please ensure it is registered with the Council.
 There is no charge to register your pool.
-Small heated pools that have an acceptable cover(external link) do not need to be registered.

-Building a new pool
+Building a new residential or small heated pool

 If you are building a new pool, you will at least need a building consent for the barrier restricting access to the pool.